basho/basho_docs/content/riak/ts/1.4.0/using/security/user-management.md

 riak-admin security add-user riakuser
 ```

-Using the command this way creates the user `riakuser` without _any_
+Using the command this way creates the user `riakuser` without any
 characteristics beyond a username, which is the only attribute that you
 must assign upon user creation.

-Alternatively, a password (or other attributes) can be assigned to the
-user upon creation.
+You may also assign a password or other attributes to the user upon creation.
 Here, we'll assign a password:

 ```bash
 riak-admin security add-user riakuser password=Test1234